 Teacher of the Year Hard at Work

-Newly-named PGA Teacher of the Year James Sieckmann will be working at the range with the revival of former Open Champion Stewart Cink and India’s Anirban Lahiri.
+Then-newly-named PGA Teacher of the Year James Sieckmann worked at the range with the revival of former Open Champion Stewart Cink and India’s Anirban Lahiri.

 Aussie Prep Alumni

 Three players in the field attended The Kooralbyn International School (TKIS) of Queensland: PGA Tour Professionals Adam Scott, Jason Day and PGA Club Professional Craig Hocknull of Gilbert, Arizona, who is an Australian citizen and since 2002 has carried a “Green Card.”